gasduster99/sppComp/try1/try1_2.md

 WAIC       1421.61        1665.41       345.09             341.66
 $pr(M|y)$  $\approx0$     $\approx0$    $\approx10^{-7}$     $\approx1$

-Figure(likelihood) shows observed species compositions plotted against Poisson, Binomial, NB, and BB predictive intervals.
+Figure(likelihoods) shows observed species compositions plotted against Poisson, Binomial, NB, and BB predictive intervals.
 Here 95% highest density intervals (HDI) are shown to visualize the predictive accuracy of each model against the data.

 ![Interval Plot](./pictures/compPlot1982Qtr2.png)

-The large spread of the observed species compositions seen in Figure(1) visually demonstrate the degree of overdispersion present in port sampling data.
+The large spread of the observed species compositions seen in Figure(likelihoods) visually demonstrate the degree of overdispersion present in port sampling data.
 The Poisson and binomial models disregard this overdispersion to prioritize fitting the data mean.
 The NB and BB models explicitly model